 Innovative NMR Strategy Provides Structure of First-in-Class Small Molecule Inhibitors of the Dual-Specificity Kinase MKK4 (MKK4i)

 As part of an international team, led by HepaRegeniX, ZoBio solved the structure of an inhibitor bound to the kinase MKK4 using a non-classical approach to structural elucidation with NMR.
-These efforts have recently been described in Cell article detailing the preclinical characterization and development of the clinical candidate HRX215, a first-in-class small molecule inhibitor of MKK4.
+These efforts have recently been described in Cell detailing the preclinical characterization and development of the clinical candidate HRX215, a first-in-class small molecule inhibitor of MKK4.

 Mitogen-Activated Protein (MAP) Kinase Kinase 4 (MKK4) is a dual specific MAP2 kinase that was recently shown to be a master regulator of liver cell (hepatocyte) regeneration.
 Modulation of MKK4 activity therefore has profound therapeutic implication for patients suffering from chronic or acute liver disease.
 Including cirrhosis of the liver, primary liver tumors and cancer metastasized to the liver.